M‑Files API version and CLR assembly updates

 RECONFIGURE;

-• SQL Server 2017+ strict security: With clr strict security enabled by default,
+• SQL Server 2017+ strict security: with clr strict security enabled by default,

 assemblies are treated as UNSAFE unless trusted.
 Prefer either of: